 It focuses on 7.9 in and is for APSC-format Sony E-mount cameras.

-But it also has an NCS (nano-coating system) for increased light transmission and reduced internal reflections, giving you clear shots no matter what the lighting conditions are like!
+But it also has an NCS (nano-coating system) for increased light transmission and reduced internal reflections, giving you clear shots no matter the lighting conditions!

 Affordability and quality — a great combination!